Melbourne Cup (greyhounds): Conditions

 The final of the Melbourne Cup involves the winners of eight heats conducted the previous week.
 In order for a greyhound to qualify for the heats, it must win an 'exemption race' - a Group 1 sprint race, a Victorian country cup (except the Healesville Cup) or a group race at Sandown Park 515m - in the 12 months preceding the Melbourne Cup final.

 The previous year's Melbourne Cup winner and all finalists in the 'Shootout,' a four-dog winner-takes-all event the week prior to the Melbourne Cup heats, also qualify for the Melbourne Cup heats, as do the winners of a Melbourne Cup Prelude.
 Melbourne Cup Preludes were first conducted in 1995.

 Melbourne Cup Preludes are conducted every two weeks, with the final Prelude series conducted on the same night as the Shootout.
 Remaining places in the Melbourne Cup heats are awarded to the best performed greyhounds that have competed in at least one Melbourne Cup Prelude series.

-Prize money

-Melbourne Cup Prize money has grown considerably since the first running of the Cup in 1956.
-The Melbourne Cup winner also collects a gold trophy and presentation rug.